Converg3nce/matic-docs/docs/staking/faqs.md

 ### What is Proof of Stake (PoS)?

 Proof-of-Stake is a system in which the blockchain network aims to achieve distributed consensus.
 Anyone with sufficient amount of tokens can lock up their cryptocurrencies and the economic incentive lies in the shared value of the decentralized network.
 The individuals staking their cryptocurrencies validate transactions by voting on the same while consensus is achieved when a transaction or a set of transactions in a block or a set of blocks in a checkpoint receives enough votes.
 The threshold uses the weight in terms of stake that comes with every vote.
-For instance, in Matic Network, consensus is achieved for committing checkpoints of Matic blocks to the Ethereum network, when at least 2/3rd of the total staking power vote for this.
+For instance, in Matic Network, consensus is achieved for committing checkpoints of Matic blocks to the Ethereum network, when at least ⅔ +1  of the total staking power vote for this

 ### What role does Proof-of-Stake play in the Matic Network architecture?